 Right out of the box, the Ruger American Rifle is ready to go to work for you.
 Simply adjust the "Marksman Trigger" to your optimal setting, mount your preferred scoped on top of the already-drilled-and-tapped receiver and you're ready to sight it in.

 The Ruger American Rifle is available in both standard and compact models depending on your hunting specifications.
 Both include an extremely lightweight stock, which allows this firearm to stay under 6.5 pounds (without optics).
 If conditions get rough, feel confident that the serrations on the front of the stock and behind the trigger will keep your hands tight on the rifle and steady for a shot.

-6. Thompson/Center Dimension
+6. Thompson/Center Dimension Left-Handed Rifle

 Need to adjust the length of pull?
 No problem, because the Dimension allows for stock spacers to be added for the ultimate custom fit.
-The noticeably high cheek piece is designed to keep the shooter's eye naturally in line with the scope at all times and allows for quick target acquisition.
+The noticeably high cheek rest is designed to keep the shooter's eye naturally in line with the scope at all times and allows for quick target acquisition.
 The Dimension comes in .300 Win Mag, .270 Win, and a plethora of your most common calibers.
 This rifle will be sure to make others in your hunting camp jealous.
 Just because your trigger finger is on your left hand shouldn't mean that you have to settle for a right-handed deer gun or buy a bottom-of-the-barrel left-handed rifle.
 To all the lefties out there, good luck in deer woods this season!